-We are a student-run, student-funded organization based at the University of Waterloo.
-All UW undergrads are members of WPIRG and have access to free events, resources, skills training, and a supportive community.
+We are a student-run organization based at the University of Waterloo.
+Everyone in the UW and city-wide community is welcome to apply for membership with WPIRG.
+Our free events, resources, skills training, and supportive community are open to everyone.
 Our staff support us in fostering an environment where we can research and take action on issues most relevant to us.

 The Waterloo Public Interest Research Group was founded in 1973 with the mission of fostering and supporting UW students and others to research, educate, and take action on environmental and social justice issues while:

 - Motivating community participation and responsibility by encouraging members and others to be concerned, informed, and active in their community.

 - Recognizing the interconnectedness, and pursuing an integrative analysis, of social justice and environmental issues.

 - Respecting and encouraging local and global ecosystem integrity.

 - Encouraging diversity and social equality for all people by opposing all forms of oppression such as those based on gender, “race”, class, sexual orientation, age, cultural heritage/ethnicity, religion, gender orientation, ability and physical appearance.